- What OS is used in antsle?

 - Can I use antsle as a newbie?
 Or do I need to be a Linux command line expert?

-- The case is made of aluminum and has rips.
+The case is made of aluminum and has rips.
 The case itself functions as the heatsink.
-The result: absolutely NO fan, no vent holes, and only rises to around body temperature even under full load.
+The result: absolutely NO fan, no vent holes.

 - Do I need a static IP?